Home » Easy » Picture Frame Shadow Box

 Thrift Store Picture Frames

 Let’s begin at the beginning.
-I am a hoarder lover of frames.
+Smile I am a hoarder and lover of frames.
 I even have a frame “dept” in my garage where I store my extra frames.
-The repurposed picture frame shadow box project I’m sharing uses the frame that the green arrow is pointing at.
+The repurposed picture frame shadow box project I’m sharing uses the frame the green arrow points at.

-This Picture Frame Shadow Box was recently featured in Country Sampler Farmhouse Magazine!
+This Picture Frame Shadow Box was featured in Country Sampler Farmhouse Magazine!

 Designer Challenge: Old Frames, New Uses!